KajariBhaumik/KajariBhaumik/README.md

-# Hi there 👋, I'm KAJARI BHAUMIK!
+# Hi there 👋,  Happy you found your way here!

 🎓 **Data Scientist | AI Enthusiast**
 📍 **Based in the USA**